Board of Directors

 Jenny Salamanca is the first Camino Nuevo Charter Academy graduate to serve on the Board of Directors.
 She was a member of the school’s first graduating class in 2008.
 Jenny is also the first in her family to finish high school and graduate from college.
 She attended Cal State Los Angeles, where she majored in business administration.
 She is an accounting associate now at ExED, a nonprofit that provides financial services to charter schools.
 Jenny is excited to return to her community and work with the board to ensure that more students like her feel supported and succeed after high school.

-Philip Lance, Founder and Board President Emeritus
+Dr. Philip Lance, Founder and Board President Emeritus

-Philip Lance is a nationally recognized leader in the field of community development with extensive experience in community organizing, fundraising, and nonprofit management.
+Dr. Philip Lance is a nationally recognized leader in the field of community development with extensive experience in community organizing, fundraising, and nonprofit management.
 In addition to being a founder of Camino Nuevo Charter Academy, Philip served as its Board President for 16 years.
 He also founded and led Pueblo Nuevo Development, a non-profit community development corporation, from 1993 to 2016.
 In this capacity, he raised $32 million from private philanthropy to help build the Camino Nuevo school facilities.
 Philip is an ordained minister in the Episcopal Church and currently works as a licensed clinical psychologist in private practice.

-Paul Cummins, Founder and Board Emeritus
+Paul Cummins, Co-Founder and Board Emeritus

 Paul Cummins has devoted his life to creating opportunities for children from all backgrounds to have access to quality education that engages them, respects them, and inspires them to develop a lifelong passion for learning.
 In 1971, he co-founded Crossroads School in Santa Monica and, under his leadership, the school became one of the most successful educational institutions in Los Angeles and a national model for innovative, independent schools.
-In 1995, Paul stepped down as Headmaster of Crossroads and formed New Visions Foundation (now Coalition for Engaged Education) to offer opportunities for Engaged Education to all youth.
-Paul has since implemented a number of innovative programs to help children at risk.
+In 1995, Mr. Cummins stepped down as Headmaster of Crossroads and formed New Visions Foundation (now Coalition for Engaged Education) to offer opportunities for Engaged Education to all youth.
+Mr. Cummins has since implemented a number of innovative programs to help children at risk.
 He earned a B.A. from Stanford University, his MAT from Harvard, and his doctorate from the University of Southern California.
 He has served as a trustee on over 20 boards.
-Paul and his wife Mary Ann reside in Santa Monica.
+Mr. Cummins and his wife Mary Ann reside in Santa Monica.
 They have four daughters and five grandchildren.